-Charlotte is a BSc Midwifery graduate from the School of Health Sciences.
+Charlotte is a BSc Midwifery graduate from the School of Health and Psychological.
 She is from a small town near Leeds and came to London to study at City.

 Why did you decide to apply to study at City?